CBergane/mildew-detector/README.md

         *  The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one that contains powdery mildew.
         *  The client is interested in predicting if a cherry tree is healthy or contains powdery mildew.

+### Page 2: Project Usage
+* A Page describing the usage of the project.
+* Steb by steb guide on how to use the diferent pages

-### Page 2: Cherry leaf visualiser
+### Page 3: Cherry leaf visualiser
 * It will answer business requirement 1
     * Lists the findings related to the study to visually differentiate a healthy cherry leaf from one that contains powdery mildew.
     * Checkbox 1 - Difference between average and variability image
     * Checkbox 2 - Differences between Healthy and Powdery Mildew Cherry Leaves
     * Checkbox 3 - Image Montage

+### Page 4: Project Hypothesis and Validation
+* Display each project hypothesis and validation

+### Page 5: ML performance metrics
+* A technical page displaying the model performance

-### Page 3: Mildew detector
+### Page 6: Mildew detector
 * It will answer business requirement 2
     * Link to download a set of cherry leaf images for live prediction
     * File upload widget to upload one or more images for prediction
     * Display image and prediction statement indicating whether or not a cherry leaf contains mildew
     * Display table with the image name and prediction result
     * Download button to download the table

-### Page 4: Project Hypothesis and Validation
-* Display each project hypothesis and validation

-### Page 5: ML performance metrics
-* A technical page displaying the model performance

 ---